Zalupa-Online/status-page-front/README.md

 # status-page-front

-This is a simple static page for displaying data from a JSON response from the server.
+This is a simple static page for displaying data from a JSON response from the server